Ibis Ripley Review

 One-Up EDC Pump with tire plugs/tool, chain breaker, quick-link tool, and spare quick links

 Cord for bear hang

 As always, I stashed heavier items such as food and tools in the triangle.
 I was quite amazed at how much these two bags could carry, which is right on par with what a top-link full-suspension bike can fit (see this packlist on the Salsa Pony Rustler).

 The Ripley is available in sizes S-XL, with the M-XL compatible with 170mm+ droppers, and the small with 125-150mm posts.
 There are six complete build kits available that range from $4199-9199, or you can get the frame and shock for $2833.
 Each kit comes stock with 29 x 2.6’” Nobby Nic tires or Maxxis Assagai 2.5” rubber.
-They sent us the high-end XTR kit for our test.
+The Ibis Ripley reviewed here is the high-end XTR kit, which is what they sent for our test.
 Here’s the complete build kit.

 - Fork Fox Float 34 Factory Series 130mm, 29″, 15QR